William R. Spencer: Powdered caffeine

 In late 2014, Legislator Spencer co-sponsored a resolution with his colleague, Presiding Officer DuWayne Gregory to ban the sale of powdered caffeine to minors in Suffolk County.
 The highly potent substance, which is nearly 100% caffeine, has been linked to at least 2 deaths in the United States.
 After the passage of the legislation, Dr. Spencer joined a group of advocates to meet with the FDA and five US Senators and discuss the dangers posed by powdered caffeine products.
 Since the delegation, the FDA has taken action against the five distributors, warning them that product as labeled is hazardous and that appropriate measures must be taken to clarify safe dosage.

 Reduction of single use plastic bags

 In 2016, Legislator Spencer led the way in reducing the consumption of single-use carry out bags in Suffolk County, NY.
-During the time he was working on the legislation, the vast majority of the nearly 1 trillion single-use carry out bags consumed every year worldwide, were not recycled and only used for an average on 12 minutes.
+During the time he was working on the legislation, the vast majority of the nearly 1 trillion single-use carry out bags consumed every year worldwide, were not recycled and only used for an average of 12 minutes.
 The bags litter roads, become stuck in storm drains, pollute waterways and harm and kill marine and wildlife.
 After receiving bipartisan support from the Suffolk County Legislature, the law went into effect in January 2018.
 In the first 6 months, the legislation successfully reduced single-use carry-out bags by 80% through enacting a 5 cent fee on carry-out bags; incentivizing shoppers to BYOB (bring your own bag).